Study Reveals Toxic Air In NYC Subways Harms Black People Most

 A new study has revealed that toxic subway air in New York City is disproportionately harming Black and Hispanic subway riders.

 New York University researchers detailed their findings on Aug.
 7, as reported by Gothamist.
 They found that longer commute times and more train transfers contribute to Black and Hispanic riders suffering the most.
-According to their numbers, Black riders remain the most severely impacted, experiencing 35% more polluted air.
-Hispanic riders are also at risk by 23%, with both groups compared to their White and Asian counterparts.
+Black riders remain the most severely impacted, experiencing 35% more polluted air and Hispanic face 23% more polluted air compared to white and Asian passengers.

 The trains hold particles of polluted air, leaving riders no choice but to breath the fumes in during their trips.
 According to the research, the air quality in the transit system is 15 times more potent than allowed by the World Health Organization.